evangboucher/DynaDoc/README.md

 # DynaDoc #

 NOTICE: DynaDoc is not yet ready for production.
-You should not use this library until version 1.0.0 is released.
+Every peice of thie project is under heavy development.
+You should not use this library for production purposes until version 1.0.0 is released.
 Planned release date is: 12/4/2015

 DynaDoc is the smarter DocumentClient for AWS's DynamoDB for NodeJS/JavaScript.
 DynaDoc is a promise-based DocumentClient API that is able to parse DynamoDB table's description and generates payloads dynamically.
 DynaDoc builds directly off of the DynamoDB Document Client (simply promising the original DynamoDB DocumentClient API) with some smart parsing features.
 Normally the DynamoDB requires a fairly large JSON payload with a lot of repetitive data.
 DynaDoc tries to make it easier and abstract this payload generation away from the developer.